Bias with a Timer: Axion Domain Wall Decay and Dark Matter: Conclusions and Discussions

-In \SEC{sec:full}, we have followed the full equations of motion to reveal the backreaction and found it unavoidable.
-Nevertheless, let us mention one possible and interesting way out to consider a large mixing interaction.
+In \SEC{sec:full}, we have followed the full equations of motion to reveal the backreaction and have found it possible to consider the region where the backreaction is non-negligible.
+For a large $\lambda$, the trapped misalignment is more remarkable, and the abundance is significantly enhanced.
+The estimation of the abundance was made in ref.~\cite{Jeong:2022kdr}, and we can expect that there is an upper bound on $|\lambda|$, because the abundance becomes independent of $f_a$ and increases with the strength of the trapping effect.
+In addition, since the phase $b$ of $S$ is affected by the extra potential above the QCD scale, it also gets involved with the $a$ evolution, which can alter the final abundance via the misalignment mechanism, depending on the parameters.
+Although the detailed consequences will be studied in subsequent papers, let us mention one more interesting implication for the system.
 The reason why $S$ never oscillates is that the sign of the mixing term is necessarily negative.
 One potential way to flip the sign is to consider a real spectator field or to replace the mixing term $S^mP^\ell$ with $|S|^mP^\ell$.
 In this case, the cosine term in the mixing term changes from negative to positive when the axion starts to oscillate by $V_{\rm QCD}$, i.e. $\cos(\ell\theta_{\rm min}^{(\cancel{\rm PQ})}+\delta)\rightarrow \cos\delta$ with $|\delta|<\pi/2$, as long as $N_{\rm DW}$ is equal to $1$ or a number which is not prime with $\ell$.
 In \FIG{fig:real}, we show the time evolution of $S$ for $(N_{\rm DW},\ell,m,n)=(1,2,9,6)$ and $|\lambda|=10^{-8}$ which is over the bound (\ref{backreaction}), and one can find that $S$ oscillates at the QCD scale.
-For a large $\lambda$, the trapped misalignment is more remarkable, and the abundance is significantly enhanced.
-The estimation of the abundance was made in ref.~\cite{Jeong:2022kdr}, and we can expect that there is an upper bound on $|\lambda|$, because the abundance becomes independent of $f_a$ and increases with the strength of the trapping effect.
-In addition, the oscillation amplitude of $S$ is larger for larger $|\lambda|$, and the oscillation energy would be dominant.
-If we introduce a coupling of $S$ with light fermions to make $S$ decay into them, the energy remains as dark radiation, leading to another upper bound on $|\lambda|$.
+In that case, the oscillation amplitude of $S$ is larger for larger $|\lambda|$, and the oscillation energy would be dominant.
+If we introduce a coupling of $S$ with light fermions to make $S$ decay into them, the energy remains as dark radiation which can be probed by future experiments, e.g. \cite{Sehgal:2019ewc,CMB-HD:2022bsz}, leading to another upper bound on $|\lambda|$.

 Let us discuss the effect of the mixing term on the neutron EDM.
 When the Hubble parameter becomes comparable to $m_S$, the spectator field starts to oscillate around the origin.
 The current oscillation amplitude is estimated by \beq \frac{|S(T_0)|}{f_a} \simeq \sqrt{\frac{s_0}{s_{S_{\rm osc}}}}\frac{|S(T_{S_{\rm osc}})|}{f_a} \simeq 10^{-16} \lmk\frac{10^{10}\GeV}{f_a}\rmk \ , \eeq where $T_{S_{\rm osc}}$ denotes the temperature that $S$ starts to oscillate, $s_0, s_{S_{\rm {osc}}}$ are the entropy densities estimated at $T=T_0, T_{S_{\rm osc}}$, respectively, and we set $m_S=10^{-20}\GeV$ and $(\ell,m,n)=(2,9,6)$.
 This induces the deviation from the CP conserving minimum, $\delta\theta_{\rm min} \simeq 10^{-175}$, which is negligibly tiny compared to the current bound on the static EDM.
 In this class of models, the axion minimum at present can oscillate due to the much longer timescale of $S$'s oscillation compared to that of the axion.
 While the amplitude of $S$ may be too small for the effect to be observable, the time-dependent EDM nevertheless presents an intriguing possibility in principle \cite{Graham:2011qk}.